MickaelRigault/ztfquery/README.md

 # Do the Query to see what exists
 zquery.load_metadata(radec=[276.107960,+44.130398], size=0.01, sql_query="fid=3 and obsjd>2458252.5") # takes a few seconds
-# As of when the README was being written, this had 8 entries:
+# As of when the README has being written, this had 8 entries:
 zquery.metatable
 """
 	obsjd	ccdid	filtercode